HowieDuhzit/DuhzitOS/docs/archive/FAQ.md

    - Manage applications, environment variables, shell configurations, and more—all isolated to your user profile.

 ### Why Use Home Manager?
 Home Manager simplifies system management by offering consistency, reproducibility, and portability.
-Whether you’re customizing your development environment or sharing configurations between machines, it provides an efficient way to tailor your user experience.
+Whether you're customizing your development environment or sharing configurations between machines, it provides an efficient way to tailor your user experience.

 </details>